On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

-It has discriminant group $\ZZ/9\ZZ\times\ZZ/3\ZZ$ which has no non-trivial isotropic element, thus the Néron-Severi group of $Y$ is $\L$.
-Such a K3 surface contains only a finite number of $(-2)$-curves (see \cite{Vinberg}). \end{proof} \begin{rem} If $Y$ is generic and its Néron-Severi lattice is $M_{2}$, one can prove that the sextic curve possesses an equation of the form

-where the $l_{i}$ are the equations of the tritangent lines and $g,f$ are cubic forms (more details are given in \cite{Roulleau}).
+It has discriminant group $\ZZ/9\ZZ\times\ZZ/3\ZZ$ which has no non-trivial isotropic element, thus the Néron-Severi lattice of $Y$ is $\L$.
+Such a K3 surface also contains only a finite number of $(-2)$-curves (see \cite{Vinberg}). \end{proof} \begin{rem} If $Y$ is generic and its Néron-Severi lattice is $M_{2}$, one can prove that the sextic curve possesses an equation of the form $l_{1}l_{2}l_{3}g-f^{2}=0,$ where the $l_{i}$ are the equations of the tritangent lines and $g,f$ are cubic forms (more details are given in \cite{Roulleau}).
 The surface $Y$ has two elliptic fibrations coming from the pull-back of the cubic curve $\{g=0\}$ which is $9$-tangent to the sextic curve. \end{rem}